Siddharth-Tambat/ENTSOE-ETL/README.md

 [ENTSO-E (European Network of Transmission System Operators for Electricity)](https://www.entsoe.eu/) is the official body of European transmission operators.
 They operate the **Transparency Platform**, which provides open data on electricity markets, transmission, generation, consumption, balancing, and reserves.

-The Transparency Platform exposes this data via a **public API** (XML-based, IEC-CIM standard), which includes datasets like - Load, Generation, and Transmission data
+The Transparency Platform exposes this data via a **public API** (XML-based, IEC-CIM standard), which includes datasets like - Load, Generation, and Transmission data.
 In this Project we'll be extracting data from the below two API for Germany region:

 - Day-ahead and Intraday prices